 ORGANIZATION

 Section 2.01.
 Name.
-The name of the Trust shall be Trust,@ in which name Owner Trustee on behalf of the Trust shall engage in the transactions contemplated hereby; make and execute contracts ; sue and be sued; and enter into such other transactions and take such other actions as are necessary or desirable to carry out the provisions hereof.
+The name of the Trust shall be, and is hereby changed to, AHawaii II 125-0 ATahiti Trust,@ in which name the Owner Trustee on behalf of the Trust shall: engage in the transactions contemplated hereby, including without limitation the establishment of any Series; make and execute contracts and other instruments; acquire the Class B Interests; enter into the Transfer and Auction Agreements, the Facility Agreement and the Total Return Swap Agreement, instruments and other documents; acquire, hold, manage, collect, disburse and dispose of the Trust Property; sue and be sued; and enter into such other transactions and take such other actions as are necessary or desirable to carry out the provisions hereof.

 Section 2.02.
 Office.
-The office of the Trust shall be care of the Owner Trustee, at the Corporate Trust Office or at such other address as Owner Trustee may designate by notice to the Certificate Holders.
+The office of the Trust shall be care of the Owner Trustee, at the Corporate Trust Office or at such other address as Owner Trustee may designate by notice to the Agent and the Certificate Holders.

 Section 2.03.
 Purpose and Powers.

 (a) The Trust shall not engage in any activities except those listed in this Section 2.03(a).
-The purposes for which the Trust is created and established are (i) to acquire, hold, Permitted Investments, collect and disburse the Trust Property for the benefit of the Certificate Holders ; (ii) to establish Series in accordance with Section 3.02 , to issue the Certificates, to and any amendments, supplements or restatements thereto and to perform its obligations thereunder entitled thereto the Trust Property the Collection Accounts; to sell or otherwise dispose of the Trust Property to sell or dispose of any in accordance with Section 6.03 at any time after all amounts of principal, interest and all other amounts payable by the Trust to fund the of such have been paid in full; and to engage in those activities, including entering into agreements and any amendments, supplements or restatements thereto , that are necessary to accomplish the foregoing or are incidental thereto or connected therewith.
+The purposes for which the Trust is created and established are (i) to acquire, hold, invest in manage and invest in Trust Property, including the Porcupine Note and Permitted Investments, and to collect, distribute and disburse the Trust Property for the benefit of the Certificate Holders and subject to the rights of the Finance Parties; (ii) to establish Series in accordance with Section 3.02 (including the allocation of Trust Property into Series Property), to issue the Certificates, to enter into the Total Return Swap Agreement issue the Tahiti Note and any amendments, supplements or restatements thereto, and to perform its obligations thereunder, to enter into the Facility Agreement and any amendments, supplements or restatements thereto and to perform its obligations thereunder and to issue the Notes; (iii) with the proceeds of the issuance of the Notes and the Certificates to acquire Class B Interests from Transferors pursuant to the Transfer and Auction Agreements and to enter into Asset LLC Agreements and any amendments, supplements or restatements thereto and perform its obligations thereunder; (iv) to hold, manage and distribute to the persons; (iii) to acquire, collect, hold, manage, distribute and disburse to the Persons entitled thereto the proceeds from the Trust Property remitted to , including the remittance of proceeds to and from the Collection Accounts; (v)(iv) to sell or otherwise dispose of the Trust Property including, without limitation, in accordance with Section 3.03 of the Asset LLC Agreement; (vi); (v) to sell or dispose of any Class B Interest Trust Property in accordance with Section 6.03 at any time after all amounts of principal, interest and all other amounts payable to the Lenders by the Trust with respect to the Tranche drawn down to fund the acquisition purchase of such Class B Interest Trust Property have been paid in full; and (vii)(vi) to engage in those activities, including entering into other agreements and any amendments, supplements or restatements thereto and issuing any other instruments, that are necessary to accomplish the foregoing or are incidental thereto or connected therewith.

-(b) After the issuance of the , the Beneficial Interest Certificate and the initial Series the Closing Date, the Trust will not issue additional securities except for Series Certificates purchase or otherwise acquire any additional securities, loans or other financial instruments other than Permitted Investments and Series Property.
+(b) After the issuance of the Notes Tahiti Note, the Beneficial Interest Certificate and the initial Series Certificates on or prior to Certificate on the Closing Date, the Trust will not issue additional securities, except for Series Certificates or, and after the acquisition of the Porcupine Note, the Trust will not purchase or otherwise acquire any additional securities, loans or other financial instruments, other than Permitted Investments and Series Property.